riccardobosio/constrainedOPT/README.md

-# constrainedOPT
+## Constrained Optimization

 Implementation of the projected gradient method for the solution of a constrained optimization problem.

-Read report.pdf for the description of the project and the results.
+Read _report.pdf_ for the description of the project and the results.

-C1 is the main file.
-The others are the functions involved.
+_C1_ is the main file.
+The others contain the functions involved.